 This is the first in a series of posts from Dimagi’s CTO exploring the engineering principles behind the team’s mobile apps.

-Dimagi builds software products to make an impact in last-mile low-income settings around the world, and our dev team loves Open Source.
-While a lot of that loves stems from the same advantages that OSS offers to any software project, the truth is that there just aren’t a lot of folks who are working on the same technical problems that our team is.
+Dimagi builds software products to make an impact in last-mile, low-income settings around the world, and our developer team loves Open Source Software (OSS).
+While a lot of that loves stems from the same advantages that OSS offers to any software project, the truth is that there just aren’t a lot of folks who are working on the same technical problems as our team.
 We have to stick together to get things done.

 Stack Overflow isn’t exactly overflowing with advice on #lastmileclinicalworkflows

-To help bridge that gap, I’m writing this series to share a primer on that ‘other half’ of the knowledge we’ve built up along with our code: the engineering principles our team adheres to when building mobile software.
-These provide our team with something like meta design patterns which give us the ability to resolve ambiguity early in our process and determine areas of technical focus.
+To help bridge that gap, I’m writing this series to share a primer on that ‘other half’ of the knowledge we’ve built up along with our code: The engineering principles our team adheres to when building mobile software.
+These principles provide our team with something like meta design patterns, which give us the ability to resolve ambiguity early in our process and determine areas of technical focus.

-In comparison to approaches like building libraries or frameworks to enforce best practices, a focus on principles has ensured that the summation of our 15 years of engineering experience could survive technology’s rapid evolution from PDAs to SMS to Nokia phones to Android devices.
-Having built the industry’s highest rated and most broadly used platform for frontline workers, I think this is an area where we’re uniquely positioned to advocate for that approach, and I hope you’ll find it helpful in closing the loop between code and practice.
+In comparison to approaches like building libraries or frameworks to enforce best practices, a focus on design principles has ensured that the summation of our 15 years of engineering experience could survive technology’s rapid evolution from personal digital assistants (PDAs) to SMS, Nokia phones, and Android devices.
+Having built the industry’s highest rated and most broadly used mobile data collection platform for frontline workers, this is an area where we’re uniquely positioned to advocate for that approach, and I hope you’ll find it helpful in closing the loop between code and practice.

 Principle #1: We Build Offline First

-Our most important guiding principle for our team is that we build software “offline first.”
+Our most important guiding principle for our team is that we build software “offline first” – meaning, we build our apps to work, regardless of internet connectivity.

 To meet Dimagi’s mission, we need to produce high impact software for mission critical systems in environments where connectivity can’t be assumed.
 Our success depends on being able to accomplish amazing things on the ground with a device that is offline indefinitely.